Menu

 Phase 4: New Compressor Installation (120-180 minutes)

-2. Proper brazing alloys for refrigerant applications (silver-bearing)
+2. Silver-bearing brazing alloys designed specifically for refrigerant systems

 Phase 5: System Commissioning (90-120 minutes)